kby-ai/FaceRecognition-React-Native/README.md

 ## Overview

-This repository demonstrates both face liveness detection and face recognition technology for React Native on Android and iOS platform.
+This repository demonstrates both face liveness detection and face recognition technology for React Native on Android and iOS platforms.

-> In this repository, we integrated KBY-AI's both face liveness detection and face recognition technology into React Native project for both Android and iOS.</br>
+> In this repository, we integrated KBY-AI's face liveness detection and face recognition technology into the React-Native project for both Android and iOS.</br>
 ### ◾FaceSDK(Mobile) Details

   | Basic      | 🔽 Standard | Premium |